ysr25/tp/docs/UserGuide.md

 ### Flipping through flashcards: `flip`

 Flips from the current flashcard to the next flashcard in the sequence.
-* If multiple flashcards are shown, first flashcard at top will be shown
+* If multiple flashcards are shown, first flashcard at top will be shown.
 * Go back to first flashcard once reach the end of the sequence.

 Format: `flip`